trey/words/_posts/2014-07-13-giant-conf.md

 I also took the opportunity to try some [Sketchnoting][sketchnotes].
 In this case, that consisted of Drawing at least one quick rendition of the speaker's head and occasionally giving them a word balloon.
 It was a fun exercise, but it did feel a little stressful at times.
 You can see a couple of examples on [my tweets from the event][trey-giantconf-tweets].

 Those are the big things I took away from GIANT Conf.
 I had a good time, but I don't think I would seek out a UX-focused conference again.
-If I'm going to spend that much time away from home, I would much prefer to have a lot more concrete techniques and [functional components (as you say)][merlin-mann] to discuss with my coworkers.
+If I'm going to spend that much time away from home, I would much prefer to have a lot more concrete techniques and functional components (as you say) to discuss with my coworkers.
 That's not to say this was a bad conference, I just think maybe I'm no longer in the mode of wanting to be a conference goer[^8].

 [^1]: I had moved away from Charleston less than a month before for the Piedmont-tastic Greensboro, NC.
 I had originally signed up to go to GIANT because it would have been "easy" since I was in the same town.